-While some do accurately grasp the cause of political corruption, and its central role in causing systemic dysfunction, no one, much less Trump, has offered an effective unifying strategy to solve the deepening problem that democracy has been hijacked and replaced by plutocracy.
+While some do accurately grasp the cause of political corruption, and its central role in causing systemic dysfunction, no one, much less Trump, has offered an effective unifying strategy to solve the deepening problem that America's signature democracy has again been hijacked and replaced by plutocracy.
 Piecemeal soundbite solutions are peddled by politicians and their professional activist allies.
 (Ch.
 3) Similarly, Bernard Sanders who made this issue a cornerstone of his lucrative campaign against Clinton had no better strategy to offer than the profoundly futile advocacy of a constitutional amendment.
 This is the standard liberal plutocrat diversion from effective anti-corruption strategy.
 Citizens United (2010) has been the diversionary target of such advocacy, though a deeper analysis of its content and context reveals that it is of minor importance to the systemic problem created by a long line of decisions since Buckley v Valeo (1976).
-Even worse is the professional activists' sloganeering about corporate personhood which is rooted in a convenient fiction created by political activists about what the infamous Citizens United decision in fact held.
+Even worse is the professional activists' sloganeering about corporate personhood which is rooted in a convenient fiction about what the infamous Citizens United decision in fact held.
 (Ch.
 4).
-These strategic diversions and fictions direct attention to the historically unprecedented circumstance that after two generations of democratic crises progressives lack a widely known effective strategy for resolving the crisis.
+These strategic diversions and fictions motivated by advertising values direct attention to the historically unprecedented circumstance that after two generations progressives still lack a widely known effective strategy for resolving the current crisis.